PladsElsker/sd-webui-inpaint-difference/README.md

 ```
 https://github.com/John-WL/sd-webui-inpaint-difference
 ```
-in the `URL for extension's git repository` checkbox
+in the `URL for extension's git repository` textbox
 - Click the `Install` button
+- Restart the Webui

 ## How to use
 This extension will appear as a custom inpaint tab under the `img2img` tab:
 ![image](https://github.com/John-WL/sd-webui-inpaint-difference/assets/34081873/9c3492a7-a15b-4852-8177-3893f33c721d)

-**The process can be broken down into 2 steps:**
-- Generate the mask
-- Generate an image like you normally would

-To start, upload your base image.
-Then, do some modifications to the base image in the illustration software of your choice, and upload the altered image:
+The mask will appear once you upload both the base and the altered image.

+There are additional settings you can play with under the tab, make sure that the mask looks like what you want